-In May 2019, Indiana's governor signed into law a bill that allows both mobile and inperson sports betting in the state as early as August.
-The Indiana Gaming Commission will oversees all sports betting regulations and started accepting sports betting applications on July 1, 2019.
+In May 2019, Indiana's governor signed into a law a bill that would could allow both mobile and in-person sports betting in the state as early as August.
+The Indiana Gaming Commission will oversee all sports betting regulations and started accepting sports betting applications on July 1, 2019.
 The law bans betting on esports and high school sports but permits wagering on college and pro sports.
 As many as 14 brick-and-mortar sportsbook locations are expected to start operating as soon as September 2019.
+Although the Indiana bill authorizes mobile betting, it is expected to be launched at some time after brick-and-mortar wagering.